ruby/www.ruby-lang.org/en/community/weblogs/index.md

 ---
 layout: page
-title: "Blogs"
+title: "Blogs and Newsletters"
 lang: en
 ---

-Ruby blogs have exploded over the past years and given sufficient hunting, you can unearth hundreds of blogs sharing bits of Ruby code, describing new techniques, or speculating on Ruby’s future.
+Ruby blogs and newsletters have exploded over the past years and given sufficient hunting, you can unearth hundreds of blogs sharing bits of Ruby code, describing new techniques, or speculating on Ruby’s future.
 {: .summary}

+### Newsletters

+* [**Ruby Weekly**][ruby-weekly]: A newsletter that curates the most interesting Ruby articles and news each week.
+* [**Short Ruby Newsletter**][short-ruby-newsletter]: A weekly summary of the articles, discussions, and news from the Ruby community.

 ### Mining for Ruby Blogs